Libra-Agario/Libragar/README.md

 ### 9 To create more servers - (not mandatory)
-follow the procedures here. -> [More Servers](https://github.com/Libra-Agario/Libragar/blob/main/Changes-made/moreservers.md)
+follow the procedures here. -> [Add More Servers](https://github.com/Libra-Agario/Libragar/blob/main/Changes-made/moreservers.md)

 ## Configuring